How to Introduce a Guest Speaker

-- The introduction that seems to last longer than the speech
+- The introduction seems to last longer than the speech

 - The person who reads word-for-word a long biography exactly as it is printed in the program

 - The introducers who make it more about themselves than the speaker

 These are just a few examples of how the simple act of welcoming someone to the stage can go awry.

-With this in mind, here are a few tips to help you next time you’re called upon to make an introduction.
+With this in mind, here are my seven best tips to help you next time you’re called upon to make an introduction.
 These tips also apply to introducing a new member of your team.